-The log book provides all the information about the car, including its history, past and present owner and when it was manufactured.
+The log book, also known as a V5C, provides all the information about the car, including its history, past and present owner and when it was manufactured.
 This is a vital document when it comes to selling the car.
-Requesting a replacement log book can be done through the DVLA and whichever method you use it will often cost £25.
+If you've lost your log book, you can request a replacement through the DVLA and whichever method you use it will often cost £25.

 Get in touch by phone on 0844 453 0118.
 It can also be done via post, but a V62 will need to be downloaded, filled out and sent to the following address:

 A missing insurance certificate can be retrieved from the insurer.
 Some companies may charge a fee for this up to £30, so make sure you’re aware of this before you request a replacement.

 Receiving a duplicate car insurance document can be done similarly to the other documents via, the phone one post, but contact your insurer to find out their procedures.

 Paperwork for your car is needed for a number of things, and without it, you could cause some tricky issues.
 Below are two of the key situations where documentation will be required:

 When it’s time to upgrade and move on to a new car, the paperwork is an essential to sell your car.
 Not just to prove that you own the vehicle, but also to pass on to its new owners.

 Losing car keys can be a nightmare, but it happens.
 They can be replaced by having the spare key cut or have the manufacturer send you a brand-new key.
 However, in both scenarios, the car’s paperwork is needed.
 This is again to prove you own the car; nobody wants to provide a set of keys to someone who has potentially stolen the car.
 Replacing any documents for your car should be simple and hassle-free providing you have all the relevant information, but they must be done as soon as possible.